-In the past years, catastrophic events have made the insurance industry to face huge financial impacts.
-Many homeowners face great challenges in trying to understand how recover depreciation on things like roof from their insurance claims.
-It is first very important to an insurance policyholder to understand whether they have recoverable or non-recoverable depreciation.
+In the past years, catastrophic events have caused the insurance industry to face huge financial impacts.
+Many homeowners face great challenges in trying to understand how to recover depreciation on things like their roof from their insurance claims.
+As an insurance policyholder, it is very important to understand whether you have recoverable or non-recoverable depreciation.

-Once it is clear that depreciation on your roof is recoverable, and then you will need to spend the amount stipulated by your insurance adjustment to make your repairs or replacement.
-The amount indicated by the insurance adjuster is called the Replacement Cost Value and you can only spend up to this amount for you to receive the full recoverable depreciation.
+Once it is clear that depreciation on your roof is recoverable, you will then need to spend the amount stipulated by your insurance adjuster to make the necessary repairs or replacement.
+The amount indicated by the insurance adjuster is called the Replacement Cost Value (RCV), and you can only spend up to this amount for you to receive the full recoverable depreciation.

-Once the Replacement Cost Value (RVC) has been established, depreciation is then subtracted from this figure.
+Once the RCV has been established, depreciation is then subtracted from this figure.
 The new net figure is called Actual Cash Value (AVC).
 AVC is the amount that is initially paid to the homeowner.
 If there are applicable policy deductibles, they will be subtracted from the AVC before the figure is given to the homeowner.
 However, AVC is not usually considered as the final payment.
-This is because there might be other additional payments mad representing recoverable depreciation.
+This is because there might be other additional payments made representing recoverable depreciation.
 However, this is only done after repairs or replacements have been completed.

 A homeowner has insured a home for $100,000.
 Then after a hailstorm, the roof of the home gets damaged and has to be replaced.; The total cost of replacing the roof is $10,000. $10,000 here is what is what is being above referred as the Replacement Cost Value.
 The roof is 15 years old.
 As per the insurance policy of the homeowner, the recovery deductible is 1%.
 Now, 1% of the insured amount of the home is $1,000.